Beer style: Grains

 The specific grains used in a particular beer is called the "grain bill".
 While just about any grain can be used, most beers use barley malt as their primary source of fermentable sugars, and some beer styles mandate it be used exclusively, such as those German styles developed under Reinheitsgebot.
 Some beer styles can be considered varietals, in the same sense as wine, based on their malt bill.

 Kilned pale malts form the basis of most beer styles now in production, with styles that use other grains as a base distinguished by those grains (for example bock, which uses Munich malt as a base).
 The Rauchbier and Grätzer styles are distinguished by the use of smoked malt.

 Some styles use one or more other grains as a key ingredient in the style, such as wheat beer, rye beer, or oatmeal stout.

 The inclusion of some grains such as corn and rice is often viewed as making less of a flavour contribution and more of an added source of fermentable sugars.
 Rice in particular "is considered by many [craft] brewers what the nasty industrial brewers use to water down their beer".

 This is due in large part to the use of rice by large scale American breweries.
 While it is commonly held that these breweries introduced these grains to their formulas during war shortages, author Maureen Ogle states "The mythology is that these giant beer makers began adding rice and corn to their beer after World War II to water it down, but that's simply not true.
 The American brewing industry was built in the late 19th century by first-generation German American immigrants such as Adolphus Busch, Adolph Coors and Frederick Miller.
 Although these men, craft brewers themselves, initially re-created the full-bodied beers of their homeland, many Americans had not developed a taste for the malt-heavy style.
 They needed a domestic ingredient that would make the beers more effervescent, bubbly and lighter.
 Rice and corn did that – it was a desired flavor, not inexpensive filler."

 Bittering agents

-Throughout history, a wide variety of flavoring agents have been added to beer to impart complexity and bitterness to the final product.
+Throughout history, a wide variety of flavouring agents have been added to beer to impart complexity and bitterness to the final product.
 Historically, these spice adjuncts were known as gruit.
-Most modern beer is flavored with hops, the immature flowers of a specific species of hemp plant, to contribute bitterness, flavour and aroma to a beer.
+Most modern beer is flavoured with hops, the immature flowers of a specific species of hemp plant, to contribute bitterness, flavour and aroma to a beer.
 How much hop bitterness and aroma is appropriate varies between beer styles.
 There are many varieties of hops, some of which are associated with beers from specific regions.
 For example, Saaz hops are associated with Czech Pilsners; Hallertau and Tettnanger are two of the "noble" hop varieties one expects to find in German beers, and Kent Goldings are an English variety.